thyal/Quiz-Game/README.md

 has installed nodejs, npm and docker.
 This is all that is needed to run this project.

 ### Installation
-The first thing you need to do is run the NPM command `npm install` This will install all dependencies.
+The first thing you need to do is run the NPM command `npm install`.
+This will install all dependencies.
-The next thing is to run the NPM command `npm run setup` This will initialize the database and create tables etc. It is very important that you wait for it to finish.
+The next thing is to run the NPM command `npm run setup`.
+This will initialize the database and create tables etc. It is very important that you wait for it to finish.

 Now that all dependencies are installed, and the database is up and running, you can run the NPM command `npm run dev` to actually run the project.
-The homepage should now be avaliable at localhost:8080
+The homepage should now be avaliable at http://localhost:8080

 ## Technologies used